 For more, click here.

-Carlyle Group, the Washington-based private-equity firm that went public this year, is taking over operations of a Sunoco Inc. (SUN) refinery on a bet that revived U.S. oil and natural- gas output can restore to profit the oldest continually operating refinery on the U.S. East Coast.
+Carlyle Group, the Washington-based private-equity firm that went public this year, is taking over operations of a Sunoco Inc. (SUN:US) refinery on a bet that revived U.S. oil and natural- gas output can restore to profit the oldest continually operating refinery on the U.S. East Coast.